 - Application and Transfer: To adapt and apply skills, theories, and methods gained in one or more domains to new situations.

 - Reflection: To reflect upon changes in learning and outlook over time; to make personal, professional, and civic plans based on that self-reflection.

 Sustainability | Innovation | Integration

 Eco House is located in Monroe Hall, a LEED Gold certified building.
 Monroe Hall boasts 60 geothermal wells for heating and cooling along a rainwater collection system that collects and treats the water for use in supplying water to bathroom urinals and water closets.
 A monitor with a 24-hour live energy and water usage data for the building is in the lobby.
 Monroe is also located next to the campus’s eGarden (energy garden) where student research is focused on wind, solar, and algae as mechanisms to generate energy.
-Eco House has Residential Fellows from the Chemistry, Biology, English, and History Departments as well as the Office of Sustainability and community partners.
-This community explores the three pillars of sustainability: economic, social, and environmental.
+With its residential fellows, this community explores the three pillars of sustainability: economic, social, and environmental.

 - Students living in Eco House will learn and teach others about sustainable environments and demonstrate how to live a sustainable lifestyle.

 All housing placements for Eco House are based upon application review.
 Applicants must have submitted complete answers to all questions in the application to be considered for placement.
 Only those who submit an application by the housing deadlines listed on the housing selection website may be considered for placement.
 You can find more information on the housing process at housing for incoming students.

 For any questions or concerns, contact the Department of Residence Life (email@example.com or 585-245-5726) or the Associate Director for Educational Initiatives, Dr. Meg Reitz, (firstname.lastname@example.org or 585-245-6363)

 Are you a faculty or staff member interested in getting involved?